GoMino/ConnectSDK-CompanionLibrary-Android/README.md

 2.1.1

- * Now th MediaRouter support library added back the support for the volume on the cast dialog, so CCL is hiding that again.
+ * Now the MediaRouter support library added back the support for the volume on the cast dialog, so CCL is hiding that again.
  * Some typo fixes.

 2.1